 Paulo Coelho’s Approach to the Mystery

-It all happens in chronological order and Coelho succeeds at making you feel as if the book was written by Mata Hari herself, almost as if he channelled her when writing the story.
+It all happens in chronological order and Coelho succeeds at making you feel as if The Spy was written by Mata Hari herself, almost as if he channeled her when writing the story.
 It all flows very smoothly from a technical perspective and as always, the author showcases his tremendous literary proficiency as every word is carefully selected and every sentence refined to perfection.

 With all that being said, there are some issues with this novel that simply cannot be overlooked.
 To begin with, Mata Hari, the woman around who the entire story revolves, isn’t characterized or developed as well as you would expect, especially from Coelho whose characters are always engaging, if not complex.
 I found it rather difficult to relate to her woes or truly feel sorrow for how the world treated her.
 Sadly, there are times when it feels like Coelho doesn’t trust you to understand what he means and decides to hammer you over the head with it, like he does with the idea that Hari was a strong, independent woman out of her time who fell victim to the unfair and cruel practices of the world around her.
 You don’t have to agree or disagree with his point of view to find that practice annoying.